deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## References

-We will follow *Basic Algebraic Geometry, Part I* by Igor Shafarevich and the [online notes](https://www.mathematik.uni-kl.de/~gathmann/class/alggeom-2002/alggeom-2002.pdf) by Andreas Gathman.
+We will follow *Basic Algebraic Geometry, Part I* by Igor Shafarevich and the [online notes](https://www.mathematik.uni-kl.de/~gathmannn/class/alggeom-2002/alggeom-2002.pdf) by Andreas Gathmann.

 ## Outline